In addition to the usual companies there are free stands available for non-commercial developers to show off their work.

 - Retro Software

-supporting hundreds of thousands of MP3 and OGG tracks.
+Michael Emerton demonstrating RiscDJ, the digital music library software supporting hundreds of thousands of MP3, OGG and FLAC tracks.

 - Riscy Robots